metalcarratt/ministry/2024_itero_1/msg05.md

 #### 2. Conviction *comes from* revelation - the more we see God, know God, love God, the more we abhor ourselves and deny ourselves
 - Job.
 42:5-6

 Is it resulting in conviction?
-If we can read teh Word every day and not be convicted of our shortcomings, mistakes, failures, something is wrong with our reading of the Bible.
+If we can read the Word every day and not be convicted of our shortcomings, mistakes, failures, something is wrong with our reading of the Bible.

 #### 3. correction
 Here we can really stumble.
 You see something not right.
 "I'm going to set them right!' - we just jumped over revelation and conviction and went straight to correction.
 But they